ktravers/ktravers.github.io/_posts/2020-02-06-designing-data-intensive-applications.md

 - Has anyone worked with a "polyglot persistence" model?
 What did you like?
 What did you not like?

 #### Team discussion

+- Interesting that key value stores weren't included
+  - Maybe because there's not really a query language for it?
+  - Maybe later in the book?
+- Also didn't include time series stuff, other querying things
+- Interesting: no XML databases.
+Never took off?
+Money got behind other things?
+- MongoDB
+  - Single threaded
+  - Used to lock the entire database.
+Now locks just the document
+- CSS as a query language
+- Data logging
+- What would building an event sourcing layer on top of Atonomic be like?
+- We're kind of unique because we built our service on top of Git, essentially, so not really abstracting anything in our data layer
+- Have we ever wanted to use Elasticsearch for denormalized background search?
+  - Related to stream processing, secondary indexes
+  - Problem of eventual consistency... have to be ok with some lag / inconsistencies
+- Can we SOLVE EVERYTHING with change data capture?
+- How does data residency affect Elasticsearch? (ex. countries, Enterprise)
+- We've pushed MySQL really far... are we looking into alternatives, especially for data residency?

 ### Ch 3: Storage and Retrieval